 Do you have fundraising experience or web design, press, research and administrative skills?
 Whatever your level of experience and however much or little time you can give, we would love to hear from you.

 For more information about ways you can get involved, contact us.

 If you'd like to make a donation to Swale Green Party please contact us for information on how to donate.

+Tim Valentine & Alastair Gould were elected for Boughton & Courtenay ward in the Swale Borough Council elections 2019 and are already making positive change in Swale.
 On Kent County Council, Green Party councillor Martin Whybrow is doing a fantastic job of holding the Conservative-run council to account for cuts to socially necessary bus services, children’s centres, the voluntary sector and public health services.
-Our MEP for the South East of England, Keith Taylor, is our strong voice in the European Parliament.
-And of course Green MP Caroline Lucas is showing what can be achieved by electing a principled, hard-working Green to Parliament.
+And, of course, Green MP Caroline Lucas is showing what can be achieved by electing a principled, hard-working Green to Parliament.

-On the more local level, 2017 was the first time Swale Green Party had contested all of the Swale seats on Kent County Council.
-In 2015 we stood more candidates for Swale Borough Council than ever before, and won our best ever results.
-We are not yet represented on Swale District Council or Faversham Town Council - but we aim to change this.
+Swale Green Party hope to win seats on Kent County Council.
+In 2019 we stood more candidates for Swale Borough Council than ever before, and won our best ever result.
+We are now represented on Swale District Council and aim to have representation on Faversham Town Council after the next elections.

-So we need lots of enthusiastic, committed and hard-working candidates.
+We need lots of enthusiastic, committed and hard-working candidates!
 We are particularly keen to ensure diversity amongst our candidates.

 Candidates must be paid-up members of the Green Party and support its main aims and policies.